Mikshu-Bhatt/Money-flow-index-trading-strategy-testing/README.md

 Finally we are calculating the profit that you can gain via following this strategy.

-# In this strategy we are making assumption that you need to buy and sell same amount of shares all the time. you can not short sell.
+# In this strategy we are making assumption that you can not short sell.